1963-05-15 USA Mercury Atlas MA-9 (Faith 7)

 Photo: On June 12, 1963, James Webb announced that there would be no further flights for Project Mercury.

-Mercury-Atlas 9 (Faith 7) cover from "Swanson," postmarked at Cape Canaveral on May 15, 1963, and signed by James Edwin Webb, who served as the administrator of the National Aeronautics and Space Administration (NASA) from 1961 to 1968.
+A MA-9 launch cover from "Swanson" postmarked at Cape Canaveral on May 15, 1963, and signed by James Edwin Webb, who served as the administrator of the National Aeronautics and Space Administration (NASA) from 1961 to 1968.